Holly awoke in a pool of mud.

 He cocked his head.
 “To where?”

-She worked her dried, swollen, tongue against the inside of her mouth.
+She worked her swollen tongue against her gummy cheeks.
 “Peter Lee…have to find Peter…have to kill—”

 He shook his head.
 “Ain’t no Peter ’round here.”
-He turned sideways, encompassing the desert with an expansive wave.
+He turned sideways, gesturing at the desert with an expansive wave.
 “This all there be.”
-He turned back to her, and she noticed one of his eyes was blind and milky.
-“Only things that matter here are salt, bugs, and lizards.”
+He turned back to her.
+She noticed one of his eyes was blind and milky.
+“Only things that matter ’round here are salt, bugs, and lizards.”

-She came to in a hide-covered cave, dimly lit by a small, crackling fire.
-An iron pot hung over a lively clutch of burning logs.
-The old man was ladling stew, from the center of the pot into a dark wooden bowl.
+Holly came to in a hide-covered cave, dimly lit by a small, crackling fire.
+An iron pot hung above its center.
+The old man ladled stew from the pot into a dark wooden bowl.